Two Pakistan Reunions are planned:

 Farnham, Surrey, southwest of London

-Saturday, May 23, 2026
+Saturday, 23 May 2026

 GENERAL INFORMATION *

-10:30 Morning Tea/Coffee
+10:30 am: Morning Tea/Coffee

-1:30 Curry Khana
+1:30 pm: Curry Khana

 Short Programme after lunch

-4:00 Afternoon Tea/walk
+4:00 pm: Afternoon Tea/Walk

-We invite those in our tribe who worked in or grew up in Pakistan as "expats" and called Pakistan "home" for part of their life.
-Specifically, this includes expats in Pakistan who worked in missions, at MCS, MCS students and alumnae.
-If this describes you, we welcome you and your family.
+We invite those who worked in Pakistan as expatriates (expats) or who grew up in Pakistan as MKs and called Pakistan "home" for part of their life.
+Specifically, this includes expats who worked in missions, MCS, or similar work.
+This also includes any and all MCS students and alumnae from any country and their parents.

-We invite those in our tribe who worked in or grew up in Pakistan as "expats" and called Pakistan "home" for part of their life.
-Specifically, this includes expats in Pakistan who worked in missions, at MCS, MCS students and alumnae.
-If this describes you, we welcome you and your family.
+We invite those who worked in Pakistan as expatriates (expats) or who grew up in Pakistan as MKs and called Pakistan "home" for part of their life.
+Specifically, this includes expats who worked in missions, MCS, or similar work.
+This also includes any and all MCS students and alumnae from any country and their parents.

 Contact Susie Pietsch: